-As I mentioned earlier, comfrey has come under some scrutiny recently.
+As I mentioned earlier, comfrey has come under some scrutiny.
 The reason is that studies have pointed to comfrey having side effects when taken internally.
 This is based on the fact that comfrey contains a number of pyrrolizidine alkaloids that can cause liver damage and liver disease.

 Some herbalists argue that many studies that came to this conclusion isolated the pyrrolizidine alkaloids (PA) and injected or fed them to animals at higher levels than herbalists would recommend.
 In the cases where people had negative health effects from ingesting comfrey, the intake of comfrey was also well above the recommended dosages.

 Since the jury is out, to be on the safe side: